abduh3131/Data_FinalProject/README.md

 **Find Us**
 ![image](https://github.com/abduh3131/Data_FinalProject/assets/94156984/4b0c3d04-45f7-4c94-92f7-14e6fadd7ad4)

-- A find us page can be found in the main page where when clicked will show information to contact the head office, as well as their location and an interaction map for reference
+- A find us page can be found on the main page where when clicked will show information to contact the head office, as well as their location and an interaction map for reference